p0deje/watir-timecop/README.md

 Makes [Timecop](https://github.com/travisjeffery/timecop) compatible with [Watir](https://github.com/watir/watir-webdriver).

 The problem is that internally Watir uses `Time.now` when it waits for element presence/absence.
 Combined with Timecop, waiting gets broken because `Time.now` may always returns the same value.
-This gem implements custom timer for Watir, which uses `Timeout.timeout` instead.
+This gem implements custom timer for Watir, which uses simple counter instead.

 ## Installation